-Our ability to successfully operate our laboratories and develop and commercialize certain of our diagnostic tests and laboratory developed tests ("LDTs") will depend on our ability to maintain required regulatory licensures and comply with all the CLIA requirements.
+Our ability to successfully operate our laboratories and develop and commercialize certain of our diagnostic tests and laboratory developed tests will depend on our ability to maintain required regulatory licensures and comply with all the CLIA requirements.

-In order to successfully operate our laboratory business and offer certain of our diagnostic tests and LDTs, we must maintain our CLIA certification and comply with all the CLIA requirements.
+In order to successfully operate our laboratory business and offer certain of our diagnostic tests and laboratory developed tests, we must maintain our CLIA certification and comply with all the CLIA requirements.
 CLIA is designed to ensure the quality and reliability of clinical laboratories by mandating specific standards in the areas of personnel qualifications, administration and participation in proficiency testing, patient test management, quality control, quality assurance and inspections.
 The sanction for failure to comply with CLIA requirements may be suspension, revocation or limitation of a laboratory's CLIA certificate, which is necessary to conduct business, as well as significant fines and/or criminal penalties.
-Laboratories must undergo on-site surveys at least every two years, which may be conducted by the Federal CLIA program or by a private CMS-approved accrediting agency such as CAP, among others.
-Our laboratories are also subject to regulation of laboratory operations under state clinical laboratory laws as will be any new CLIA-certified laboratory that we establish or acquire.
-State clinical laboratory laws may require that laboratories and/or laboratory personnel meet certain qualifications, specify certain quality controls or require maintenance of certain records.
+Laboratories must undergo on-site surveys at least every two years, which may be conducted by the Federal CLIA program or by a private CMS approved accrediting agency such as CAP, among others.
+Our laboratories are also subject to regulation of laboratory perations under state clinical laboratory personnel meet certain qualifications, specify certain quality controls or require maintenance of certain records.
 Certain states, such as California, Florida, Maryland, New York, Pennsylvania and Rhode Island, require that laboratories obtain licenses to test specimens from patients residing in those states and additional states may require similar licenses in the future.
 If we are unable to obtain and maintain licenses from states where required, we will not be able to process any samples from patients located in those states.
 Only Washington and New York States are exempt under CLIA, as these states have established laboratory quality standards at least as stringent as CLIA's.
 Potential sanctions for violation of these statutes and regulations include significant fines and the suspension or loss of various licenses, certificates and authorizations, which could adversely affect our business and results of operations.

-If we fail to comply with CLIA requirements, the U.S. Department of Health and Human Services ("HHS") or state agencies could require us to cease diagnostic testing.
+If we fail to comply with CLIA requirements, HHS or state agencies could require us to cease diagnostic testing.
 Even if it were possible for us to bring our laboratories back into compliance after failure to comply with such requirements, we could incur significant expenses and potentially lose revenues in doing so.
 Moreover, new interpretations of current regulations or future changes in regulations under CLIA may make it difficult or impossible for us to comply with the CLIA classification, which would significantly harm our business and materially adversely affect our financial condition.